hollowdll/hakjdb/docs/kvdbserver.md

 default_db: default
 logfile_enabled: false
 port: 12345
+tls_cert_path: ""
+tls_enabled: false
+tls_private_key_path: ""
 ```

 Meaning of fields:

 - `debug_enabled`: Determines if debug mode is enabled.
 If enabled, debug messages are logged.
 Can be true or false.
 - `default_db`: The name of the default database that is created at server startup.
-- `logfile_enabled`: Determines if log file is enabled.
+- `logfile_enabled`: Determines if the log file is enabled.
 If enabled, logs will be written to the log file.
 Can be true or false.
 - `port`: Server's TCP/IP port.
 Ranges from 1 to 65535.
+- `tls_cert_path`: The path to the TLS certificate file.
+- `tls_enabled`: Determines if TLS is enabled.
+If enabled, connections will be encrypted.
+Can be true or false.
+- `tls_private_key_path`: The path to the TLS private key.

 # Environment variables

 It is also possible to change configurations with environment variables.
-Environment variables override configurations in the configuration file but the values are not saved.
-They are only read by the server process.
+Environment variables override configurations in the configuration file.

 Here is a list of all environment variables: